Low white blood cell count

 - you keep getting infections

-If you have a low white blood cell count caused by illness or medicine you should take steps to avoid infections.
+If you have a low white blood cell count caused by illness, cancer treatment or medicine, it's important to take steps to avoid infections.

 avoid close contact with people who are sick

 store and prepare food properly to avoid food poisoning